Liham/LiamGameMakerCode/README.md

-# This is the code that simply destroys the melee object right after it has been draw.
+# This is the code that simply destroys the melee object right after it has been drawn.